 Please note all the above alternatives I have mentioned have pros and cons to them, you may lose friends or family, you may lose your house, you may end up with a huge list of high-interest credit card loans you can’t pay back, etc.

 They’re not the best way to get funding for your business, but maybe the only choice you have at this point.

 Microloans are tiny loans and popular in less developed countries.
 As the name suggests they are micro, they can go anywhere from a few hundred dollars to a few thousand dollars.

 As far as I know, microloans are not popular in North America because a few hundred dollars won’t get your business started and operational.

 Have a look at the articles I have selected for more information on microloans.

 Have a look at the pages I’ve selected below that specialize in information about business grants.
-If you’re starting a business, it’s important to look at these grant options.
-You may need to tweak your business to qualify for a grant, but it’s worth looking into.
+If you’re starting a business, it’s important to look at these options.
+You may need to tweak your business to qualify, but it’s worth looking into.